axonasif/dotsh/README.md

-# README is outdated

 # Introduction

 This is a wannabe dotfiles _framework_ intended for use on Gitpod and locally.

 Highlights:
 - Dotfiles `install.sh` executes in **under 1 seconds**, thus your IDE starts quick nomatter how many things you configure/install.
-- Tight integration with `tmux` (replaces Gitpod tasks and VSCode terminal-UI), optimized for plain SSH+Neovim setup.
+- Tight integration with `tmux` (replaces Gitpod tasks and VSCode terminal-UI), optimized for plain SSH based workflow.
 - This repo features **live testing of dotfiles** within your existing Gitpod workspace itself so that you can prototype quickly.
 - Works both locally and on Gitpod.